 All Direct Loan recipients must register for at least six credit hours in their program of study each semester and remain registered at least half time until their loans are disbursed.
 If you drop below six credit hours in a semester or completely withdraw from school, you may not receive the full amount of your loan or the loan may be canceled.
 Students receiving Direct Loans must sign a master promissory note (MPN) before funds are credited to student accounts.
-The MPN can be signed at www.studentaid.gov.
-All borrowers must complete the Annual Student Loan Acknowledgment.
-Please visit: https://studentaid.gov/asla/.
+The MPN can be signed at studentaid.gov.
+Select, I'm an undergraduate student.
 Funds will be applied directly to your student account at the college.